phylake/rcss/readme.md

 #### Aliasing

-If you want something a little less terse than the `_` you can make a different method using aliasing
+If you want something a little less terse than `_` you can make a different method using aliasing

     module RubyCss
       class Dsl